-If you're looking for a lighter spread or dip to serve at your next party, you'll love this Roasted Cauliflower Spread!
+If you're looking for a light appetizer to serve at your next party, you'll love this cauliflower stuffed Challah.

 What is Challah bread?